Homemade Kettle Chips rock! Learn how to make your own potato chips at home.

 Tara says

-Love me some Kettle Chips — can’t wait to make my own!
+Love me some Kettle Chips -- I love to make my own even more!

 Alison says